callstack/react-native-fbads/README.md

 #### 4. Displaying Facebook Ad Choices Icon

-Facebook's guidelines require every native ad to include the Ad Choices component, which contains a small clickable icon.
+Facebook's guidelines require every native ad to include the Ad Choices view, which contains a small clickable icon.
 You can use the included `AdChoicesView` component and style it to your liking.

 #### Example usage